2004–05 Calgary Flames season

-The 2004–05 Calgary Flames season was the 25th National Hockey League season in Calgary, its games were cancelled as the 2004–05 NHL lockout could not be resolved in time.
-As a result, the Flames were unable to raise their Western Conference Championship banner until the start of 2005–06 season.
+The 2004–05 Calgary Flames season was the 25th National Hockey League season in Calgary.
+All games of this season were cancelled as the 2004–05 NHL lockout could not be resolved in time.
+As a result, the Flames were unable to raise their Western Conference championship banner until the start of 2005–06 season.

 NHL lockout

 Flames owner, and NHL Chairman of the Board, Harley Hotchkiss was a key figure in the resolution of the labour dispute.
 Initially taking a low key role, Hotchkiss was thrust into the spotlight when he was invited by NHLPA president Trevor Linden to last-ditch meeting in January 2005 to save the season.
 While that meeting was unsuccessful in resolving the dispute, the two would continue to meet until an agreement was finally hammered out on July 13, 2005.
 Hotchkiss' role in the negotiations was prominently mentioned when he was voted into the Hockey Hall of Fame in 2006.